Component-Wise Markov Chain Monte Carlo: Uniform and Geometric Ergodicity under Mixing and Composition: Introduction

 \item Set

-\end{enumerate} Thus the choice of a Metropolis-Hastings sampler boils down to choosing a proposal density kernel $p(\cdot, \cdot)$.
-One common choice is to use a proposal kernel that satisfies $p(x,y) = p(y, x)$ in which case this is called a Metropolis algorithm.
-If, further, $p(x,y) = p(x - y) = p(y - x)$ for all $x$ and $y$, the sampler is called a Metropolis random walk.
-Another common choice of candidate is a proposal $p(\cdot)$ that does not depend on the current state of the chain, that is, the Metropolis-Hastings independence sampler (MHIS).
+\end{enumerate} Thus, creating a Metropolis--Hastings sampler boils down to choosing a proposal density $p(\cdot, \cdot)$.
+If $p(x, y) = p(y, x)$, this is a \textit{Metropolis} algorithm.
+If, further, $p(x,y) = p(x - y) = p(y - x)$ for all $x$ and~$y$, it is a \textit{Metropolis random walk}.
+When the proposal $p(\cdot)$ does not depend on the current state the chain is a \textit{Metropolis--Hastings independence sampler} (MHIS).

-In practice, the selection of a candidate distribution can be a challenging proposition, particularly in problems where the state space has high dimension.
-This has led to investigation of optimal scaling of Metropolis algorithms and so-called adaptive algorithms which allow the proposal kernel to change over the course of the simulation \citep[see, for example,][and the references therein]{beda:rose:2008, rose:2008}.
-An alternative approach is to, rather than update the chain as a single block, update one variable (or sub-block of variables) at a time.
-The choice between these two strategies is frequently unclear \citep[see, e.g.,][]{robe:sahu:1997}, although a general guideline seems to be that updating as a single block may not be advantageous if the components of $\pi$ are only weakly correlated.
-Further, by breaking a high-dimensional simulation problem into several smaller-dimensional problems, the component-wise approach can make the choice of candidate distributions much easier.
+The selection of the proposal density can be challenging, particularly in problems where $q$ is large or the support of $\varpi$ is complicated.
+This has led to investigation of optimal scaling of Metropolis algorithms and so-called adaptive algorithms which allow the proposal kernel to change over the course of the simulation (see, e.g., \cite{bedarose2008}; \cite{rose2011}).
+An alternative to full-dimensional updates is a \textit{component-wise} approach where we update one variable (or sub-block of variables) at a time.

+The choice between full-dimensional and compo\-nent-wise updates is frequently unclear (see, e.g., \cite{robesahu1997}), although a general guideline seems to be that updating as a single block may not be advantageous if the components of $\varpi$ are only weakly correlated.
+For example, \citet{nealrobe2006} considered target distributions having independent and identically distributed components and showed that for an idealized version of a component-wise Metropolis algorithm it is optimal to update only one variable at a time.
+On the other hand, these authors also showed that when using Metropolis adjusted Langevin algorithms, block updating is more efficient.